jetbasrawi/go.geteventstore/README.md

 read and write events example.

-An example of how to read up to the head of the stream and then continue to listen for new events can be found in the simulator example.
+An example of how to read up to the head of the stream and then continue to listen for new events can be found in the longpoll example.

 ```go